Rishitha0931/EcoApp/README.md

 EcoApp is a **Flutter + Firebase** powered gamified environmental learning platform that transforms sustainability education into an engaging digital experience through eco-challenges, quizzes, rewards, and role-based learning.

-Built as a **Hackathon Project**, EcoApp encourages students to develop eco-friendly habits while enabling teachers and administrators to monitor participation and community impact through a centralized platform.
+Developed as a **Hackathon Project**, EcoApp encourages students to develop eco-friendly habits while enabling teachers and administrators to monitor participation and community impact through a centralized platform.

 <p align="center">